Updated July 28, 2020

 - These track repairs have helped us to make travel safer and to comply with ADA regulations, by narrowing the gaps between the platforms and trains at stations.

-- In late winter and spring of 2019, we will be replacing approximately 4,953 feet of track on the northbound side between 36 Av and 30 Av.
+- In late winter and spring of 2019, we replaced approximately 4,953 feet of track on the northbound side between 36 Av and 30 Av.
 This section of track is more than 35 years old and has exceeded its useful life.

 - This extensive track work will increase reliability and ensure that our new stations have narrower gaps between the platform and trains that enhance customer safety and comply with ADA standards.